 Bosco Gurin, in the Maggia Valley, is Ticino's highest altitude village (1500m) and the only one where a German dialect is spoken.
 In fact, a small Walser community lives here whose ancestors came from the German-speaking part of the Valais Canton in the 13th century to colonize these mountainous lands.
 Beyond the language, even the architecture of the wooden houses and the torbe recall the Walser origins, while evidence of this civilization so well-adapted to the high-altitude lifestyle can be found in the little museum.

 The traces left by the Walser settlers in Bosco Gurin, who arrived in the 13th century after crossing the Guriner-Furka Pass, are identifiable in a number of buildings when walking through the village's narrow streets.
-To better organize your visit it is recommended to pick-up a "Bosco Gurin e i Walser" booklet available (only in Italian or German)) at the tourist agency in Maggia (the entire collection of "Sentieri di pietra" - Stone Trails - are offered for free outside the office).
+To better organize your visit it is recommended to pick-up a "Bosco Gurin e i Walser" booklet available (only in Italian or German)) at the tourist agency in Avegno (the entire collection of "Sentieri di pietra" - Stone Trails - are offered for free at the office).

 Walking through the village's little alleyways you will notice numerous graffiti-decorated buildings, works of Hans Anton Tomamichel.
 This artist, born in Bosco Gurin in 1899, moved to Zurich at the age of 15, where he later became a successful graphic designer.